 The gestation period for alpacas is 340-350 days.
 Expectant hembras should be settled into appropriate paddocks for at least 7 to 10 days before their due date.

-Care should be taken to ensure there is no undue stress if hembras are added to or taken from a group that are approaching their due date
+Care should be taken to ensure there is no undue stress if hembras are added to or taken from a group that is approaching their due date

 Regular exercise for pregnant hembras eg set stocking on hill paddocks seems to reduce labour problems.